re-ops/re-conf/README.md

 # Intro

-Shim is a configuration management language which is subset of the Clojure language, it should be possible to run from any language that support the Clojure LISP dialect.
+Re-conf is a configuration management implemented in Clojurescript.

-Shim aims to be:
+Re-conf aims to be:

-* Fast
+* Fast(er) then existing solutions (Puppet, Chef etc..)
 * Portable (should run on any hardware and Unix like OS).
 * Simple to operate and deploy.
 * REPL first workflow.